HarrisonTotty/scripts/README.md

 ### responces.txt
 An example set of responces for the "magic8ball.py" script.
 Each possible responce should have its own line.
 Repeating a responce increases the likelihood that it will be selected.

+### calsync.py
+This script will sync calcurse with a google calender by downloading the associated .ics file and importing it.
+(Requires python3, calcurse, wget)

 ### crawlcheater.py
 This script allows you to backup and restore characters from Dungeon Crawl (Stone Soup), effectively allowing you to cheat without entering wizard mode :P and supports command line arguments as well.
 Note that you need to edit the "savedir" and "backupdir" variables before running the script!
 Run with the "-h" argument for more info.
 (Requires python3)